-- 6. Press the Track Record Enable button for the Track that you want to use.
+- 6. Press the Track Record Enable button n for the Track that you want to use.
 The track turns a dull red color to indicate that it is record-enabled.
 You should now see activity on the Track Input Meter when feeding a signal into the Digital Audio System. - If you don't see meter activity on the track, try record enabling all the other tracks to see if any of the meters move (you may have record enabled the wrong track).
 If you still don't see meter activity, open PatchMix DSP to verify meter activity on the input channel.
 Next, make sure the input channel on PatchMix matches your Track Input in Sonar LE. - 7.
-If your input signal is either too weak or too strong, adjust the level of your input source.
+If your input signal is either too weak or too strong, adjust your input source.
+If you still can't get a proper level, open the PatchMix DSP, Session Settings and click I/O.